 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call; nothing for each home visit by nurses and health aides.
+This includes all necessary office visits; you pay a \$5 office visit copay during normal office hours, but no additional copay for laboratory tests and X-rays; you pay a \$20 copay for after-hours office visits.
+Within the service area, house calls will be provided if, in the judgment of the Plan doctor, such care is necessary and appropriate; you pay a \$5 copay for a doctor's house call and nothing for home visits by nurses.

-The following services are included:
+The following services are included and are subject to the office visit copay unless stated otherwise: